fbpx

 Performance Evidence

-The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
-There must be evidence that the candidate has completed the following tasks in line with state/territory regulations, first aid codes of practice, Australian Resuscitation Council (ARC) guidelines and workplace procedures:
+There must be evidence that the candidate has completed the following tasks in line with State/Territory regulations, first aid codes of practice, first aid guidelines determined by the Australian Resuscitation Council (ARC) and other Australian national peak clinical bodies and workplace or site procedures:

-Followed DRSABCD in line with ARC guidelines, including:
+• managed, in line with ARC guidelines, the unconscious, non-breathing adult, including:

-• Performed at least 2 minutes of uninterrupted single rescuer cardiopulmonary resuscitation (CPR) (5 cycles of both compressions and ventilations) on an adult resuscitation manikin placed on the floor
+• performing at least 2 minutes of uninterrupted single rescuer cardiopulmonary resuscitation (CPR) (5 cycles of both compressions and ventilations) on an adult resuscitation manikin placed on the floor

-• Performed at least 2 minutes of uninterrupted single rescuer CPR (5 cycles both compressions and ventilations) on an infant resuscitation manikin placed on a firm surface
+• performing at least 2 minutes of uninterrupted single rescuer CPR (5 cycles both compressions and ventilations) on an infant resuscitation manikin placed on a firm surface.

 Knowledge Evidence

-• ARC Guidelines relevant to the provision of CPR
+• relevant ARC guidelines to managing the unconscious breathing and non-breathing casualty and provision of CPR

-• Infection control principles and procedures, including use of standard precautions
+• infection control procedures, including use of standard precautions and resuscitation barrier devices

 Considerations when providing CPR, including:

-• How to recognise a person is not breathing normally
+• how to recognise that a casualty is unconscious and not breathing normally

 HLTAID011